tomas-ravalli/dynamic-pricing-engine/README.md

 The core of this project is the **Decision Engine**, which translates the demand forecast into actionable business recommendations.
 It consists of two key components that work together to support a Human-in-the-Loop (HITL) workflow.

-> For a detailed description of the modeling approach and design choices, please refer to [Modeling –Extended](reports/modeling-extended.md).

 ### 3. Feature Engineering

+> For a detailed description of the features in the synthetic dataset, please refer to [Data Dictionary](reports/data-dictionary.md).

 A key part of the strategy was to enrich our models with external data, a common gap in existing research.
 * **🏠 Internal factors**: Utilized traditional data such as historical sales, opponent tier, days until the match, and real-time ticket availability.
 * **🌍 External factors**: Integrated novel real-time signals including social media sentiment, search engine trends, and competing city events to capture market dynamics.

-> For a detailed description of the features in the synthetic dataset, please refer to [Data Dictionary](reports/data-dictionary.md).

 ### 4. A/B Testing & Validation